charissero/Routes/planning doc - routes.md

 # Project Proposal
-"Routes" is a cycling navigation app that provides personalised travel assistance based on how the user is feeling/what they're riding prefrence is that day whether it be through an urban park, or a quiter riverside etc. All routes are sourced from on the Opendata bristol "Sustrain cycle network".
+"Routes" is a cycling navigation app that provides personalised travel assistance based on the user's scenery preference/riding prefrence that day whether it be through an urban park, or a quiter riverside etc, giving users the autonomy to choose what routes they take with confidence.
+All routes are sourced from on the Opendata bristol "Sustrain cycle network".
 This makes cycling in Bristol more personal while promoting a healthier and greener community.

 ## Business Case

 ### Problem statement
-Cyclists in the hilly region of Bristol may face different unexpected physical strains like steep hills, very narrow roads and poorly defined cycle paths that may raise safety concerns when travelling.
+Cyclists in the hilly region of Bristol may face different unexpected physical strains like steep hills, very narrow roads and poorly defined cycle paths that may raise safety concerns and uncertainity when travelling.
 This lack of of focus on cyclists can leave cycling as an unenjoyable last resort, as opposed to a prime option for travel and leisure.

 ### Business benefit - Below are High level benefits to "Routes"
 >Higher user engagement :

-- Wider range of users (different abilities/demographics etc) encouraged to used routes regularly as a personalised way to get around that is specific to their needs
+- Wider range of users (different abilities/demographics etc) encouraged to used routes regularly as a personalised way to get around that is specific to their request whether that be a specific cycle path or a less advanced cycle route for a beginner to practise etc

 >Sustainability :

 - Cycling with routes makes greener decisions easier i.e choosing to cycle over alternative modes of transport that emit greenhouse gases

 >Fitness: